 - ‘I Know Why the Caged Bird Sings’ is arguably one of the most moving and eye-opening poems ever written.
 She has written her autobiography with the same title, I Know Why the Caged Bird Sings.

-- ‘Phenomenal Woman’ presents Angelou’s view over her physical appearance as well as the uniqueness that separates her from other women.
+- ‘Phenomenal Woman’ presents Angelou’s view of her physical appearance as well as the uniqueness that separates her from other women.